barentsen/planetpixel/README.rst

 PlanetPixel
 ===========

-A quicklook tool for single-pixel time series data using the Planet Labs API.
+**A quicklook tool for single-position time series data using the Planet API.**

 Usage
 -----